Garnett H. Kelsoe: Education and career

-Kelsoe completed his B.S and M.S. in 1972 and 974 from Southern Methodist University with a research focus on parasitology and development Spermatogenesis in H. diminuta, a rat tapeworm.
+Kelsoe completed his B.S and M.S. in 1974 from Southern Methodist University with a research focus on parasitology and development spermatogenesis in Hymenolepis diminuta, a rat tapeworm.
 He then went on to Harvard University where he studied basic and applied immunology and completed his Doctor of Science degree in 1979 with a thesis titled "Mechanisms of the Humoral Immune Response.
 Experimental and Applied Studies."
 From 1979 to 1982, Kelsoe was a postdoctoral fellow in the laboratory of Klaus Rajewsky at the University of Cologne.
 In 1982, Kelsoe returned to the United States and joined the faculty at the University of Texas Medical Branch as an assistant professor in the Department of Microbiology, rising to the rank of associate professor in 1988.
 In 1989, Kelsoe moved to the University of Maryland School of Medicine as an associate professor in the Department of Microbiology & Immunology.
 He was promoted to full professor in 1994.
 In 1998, Kelsoe moved to Duke University School of Medicine, where he is currently the James B. Duke Professor of Immunology.
+He is a member of Duke Cancer Institute and Duke Human Vaccine Institute.

+He was Deputy Editor of the Journal of Clinical Investigation from 2012 to 2017 and of the Journal of Immunology from 1997-2002.